tbogdala/woolycore/README.md

 Also, the current solution **does not** work for Windows builds due to MSVC behaving differently.
 Fixes for this particular problem would be welcome.

+If you wish to not build the unit tests, pass `-DWOOLY_TESTS=Off` to cmake.

 ### Debugging